1908 Springfield race riot: "Wet" city

 Despite this, Springfield remained a hotbed for drinking, as the saloons serviced both local residents, and also became a destination for visitors – including many who were unemployed or underemployed – from neighboring "dry" townships and counties.
 For example, between May and June 1907, neighboring Decatur had nearly 70 arrests for drunkenness.
 However, one year later, after Decatur had become "dry," it had 80 percent fewer drinking arrests, and every man who had been arrested for drunkenness had obtained his liquor in Springfield.

 The drinking culture of Springfield fed into the pending attacks in two ways.
 First, though Springfield was somewhat sheltered from the sluggish economy, the Panic did leave more men unemployed or underemployed.
 Second, many of these men would frequent the saloons, where they would drink daily, binge drink, and abuse alcohol due to mental strain, financial pressure, shame and a feeling of helplessness that they were unable to protect, and provide, for their families.
 Socially, unemployed white men felt aggrieved against black men who either had jobs or owned property and, otherwise, lived well.

 "Drunkenness" arrests were particularly high on the Fourth of July, a fact that would later play into the ensuing attacks.
 For example, in 1907, in Decatur, there were over 200 arrests for drunkenness on Fourth of July.
 The holiday resulted in so many issues that The Inter Ocean newspaper, of Chicago, published an "Annual List of Injured, Arrest and Fires Resulting From Celebration of Fourth of July."
-In 1907, there were over 70 recorded injuries and nearly 20 arrests on the list.